Publishing a book today is easy with self-publishing services that are generally offered for free online.

-As an author, if you receive an offer that is too good to be true, it surely will be.
+As a new author, if you receive an offer that is too good to be true, it surely will be.

-In publishing a book, there is only one way to succeed –the hard way.
-No amount of money thrown at a publisher will make it any easier.
+When you publish a book in any form, there is no guarantee of success.
+No amount of money thrown at a publisher will make it any easier to succeed.

 In my opinion, a new author has two sensible choices when it comes to getting a book published.

-Try to work with a literary agent and a reputable publishing house.
+The first is to take the traditional publishing route.
+Try to find and work with a literary agent or a reputable small press publishing house.